lanl/drm-fates/1.LANDIS-MODEL/README.md

 	+ InitialDeadCoarseRootsMapName
 	+ InitialFineFuels

+### Cropping the LANDIS domain.

+The user might wish to run each iteration of the LANDIS model at a landscape extent, but conduct fire simulations on a smaller section of that domain.
+Included in the DRM is the option to crop the LANDIS run before each fire simulation to save time on the more computationally-intensive fire simulation.
+If cropping is desired, the user should do the following:

+1. Create a shapefile of the desired burn plot, called **burn_plot.shp**
+2. Put the shapefile in 1.LANDIS-MODEL/Shapefiles
+3. Change the "crop_domain" input in LANDIS_options.py to True *(see below)*

 ### LANDIS_options.py

 Once the LANDIS run is set up, parameters must be input into LANDIS_options.py so that a treelist can be generated.